looter69/mult-choice-bot/readme.md

 ```

 # Changelog
+## V1.3.1 | Minor QOL-Update
+- Save Button no longer quits the Program

 ## V1.3 | German Translation
 - German translation now available.
 - Language of the GUI can be changed via the new Language Button.